Nurikman/ASR_interface_ISSAI/README.md

-# Speech-to-Text Transcription Web App
+# Automatic Speech Recognition Interface Web App

-This web application was developed at ISSAI for conducting experiments for the research paper "User Independent Multilingual Automatic Speech Recognition Interface for Typing: Usability Study and Performance Evaluation"
+This web application was developed at ISSAI (https://issai.nu.edu.kz/about-us/) for conducting experiments for the research paper "User Independent Multilingual Automatic Speech Recognition Interface for Typing: Usability Study and Performance Evaluation"

 ## Overview
 This Flask-based web application implements a speech-to-text transcription system with real-time correction highlighting.
 It features: